ayyubibrahimi/protocol-detection/README.md

 - To stop checking the network status, click the "Stop" button.
 - The status text view will update to display "Not checking network status" and revert the background color.
 - The application will stop monitoring the network status.

-## What's next
-- Figure out alert logic (for example, should an alert only be raised when the phone's network protocol is downgraded in tandem with an unexpected location change and drop in battery life)